 Your Company has spent about Rs.
 49 crores in FY 20-21 includingautomation and establishing additional lines.
 The capex for FY 22 is estimated at around'70 crores including normal capex logistics and capacity augmentation.

 During the year your Company invested an additional amount of Rs.
 19.2Crores in the wholly owned UK subsidiary.
 Other than this your Company carries short-terminvestments in mutual funds as a part of treasury operations as mentioned in para I.

 L. INTERNAL CONTROL SYSTEMS

 Your Company has necessary Internal Control Systems in place which iscommensurate with the size scale and complexity of its operations.
 Your Company iscontinuously making improvements in internal control systems keeping in view theincreasing level of activities.
 Independent team of Internal Auditors/ Management Auditorsare carrying out internal audits and advising the management on strengthening of internalcontrol systems.
 The reports are periodically discussed internally.
 Significant auditobservations and corrective actions thereon are presented to the Audit Committee.

 M. DEVELOPMENTS IN HUMAN RESOURCES

-In pursuit of the Long-Range Plan your Company has forayed into overseas markets byestablishing a subsidiary in UK.
-Your company is also expanding its operations beyondkitchen.
-Having due regard to entering new frontiers your Company has implementedstrategic HR initiatives covering competency development talent management leadershipdevelopment succession management etc. The in-house Human Resource Department isconstantly being strengthened.
+In line with the Long-Range Plan your Company has implementedstrategic HR initiatives covering competency development talent management leadershipdevelopment succession management etc. The in-house Human Resource Department isconstantly being strengthened.
 A host of people development programmes are put in place ona continuous basis.

-The direct employment strength stood at 1373 as compared to 1295 in the previous year.
+The direct employment strength stood at 1442 as compared to 1443 in theprevious year.